-By the end of this course the students will have read a sufficient amount of Latin to master the AP exam and should consider themselves proficient translators.
+By the end of this course the students will have read a sufficient amount of Latin to consider themselves proficient translators.
 They should be able to sight read Latin i.e. pick up a Latin text and read it without the aid of vocabulary or grammatical notes.
 They should be well prepared for college level Latin on either the 3rd or 4th semester level.

+Course Title: Latin V (Honors)

-Course Title:Latin V (Honors)Grade:12Texts Used:The Student's Catullus 4th edition
+Texts Used: The Student's Catullus 4th edition and supplemental texts from Ovid's Amores and Vergil's Aeneid